prajwal842/prajwal842/README.md

 I am a beginner in programming and currently working on building my skills.
 I am very interested in learning how software and websites are made.

-Right now, I am learning **HTML** and slowly exploring other web technologies.
+Right now, I am learning HTML & CSS and slowly exploring other web technologies.

 ---